-Make sure to follow these rules when giving rides in Oregon, and to keep an eye on your email for important news and updates from Lyft.
+Make sure to follow these rules when giving rides in Portland, and to keep an eye on your email for important news and updates from Lyft.

 - Setting up your vehicle